2018 Jerusalem municipal election: Campaigning

-Lion had the backing of the city's Haredi parties, which are influential in city, which has population that is more than one-fifth Haredi(between only Jews more than a third are Haredi,Arab voters who make up an estimate four in ten city's residents boycott elections).
+Lion had the backing of the city's Haredi parties, which are influential in city, which has population that is more than one-fifth Haredi (between only Jews more than a third are Haredi, Arab voters who make up an estimate four in ten city's residents boycott elections).
 Lion, who in his unsuccessful 2013 campaign for mayor had run as the Likud nominee, ran as an independent in 2018.

 Berkovitch positioned himself as a secular leader, opposing the influence of the Haredi.

 Elkin boasted the endorsements of Prime Minister Benjamin Netanyahu and outgoing mayor Nir Barkat.
 He was considered the race's front-runner.

-Unlike other Haredi political parties, the Hasidic Agudat Yisrael party did not support Lion, and instead backed the candidacy of Yossi Daitsh.
+Unlike other Haredi political parties, the Hasidic party Agudat Yisrael did not support Lion, and instead backed the candidacy of Yossi Daitsh.

 Berkovitch and Elkin assailed each other.
 Elkin characterized Berkovitch as young and incompetent.
 Berkovitch characterized the filthiness of the city as a direct failure of Elkin's as the nation's environmental minister.
 Berkovitch also cited allegations by the Movement for Quality Government in Israel against Elkin, which accused Elkin of using his ministerial post for self-enrichment.

 Not originally seen as a leading candidate when he entered the race, Berkovitch was seen as benefiting from the crowded size of the field of candidates running, and rose to become a front-runner.